U.S.-Israeli Tax and Estate Planning for Dual Citizens

 - U.S. disclosure requirements

-- Structuring and planning for trusts and transfers prior to emigration to Israel
+- Structuring and planning before emigration to Israel

 The panel will review these and other notable issues: